replikativ/datahike/doc/schema-migration.md

 # Schema Migration

 Schema migration with Datahike is the evolution of your current schema into a future schema.
 When we are speaking of changes to your schema, these should always add new definitions and never change existing definitions.
-In case you want to change existing data to a new format you will have to create a new schema and transact your old data transformed again.
+In case you want to change existing data to a new format you will have to create a new schema and transact your existing data transformed again.

 ## How to migrate